Correlations, High Temperature Mechanical

 here to see an examples

-of the research work done by Dr. Charit's group.
+of the research work done by Dr. Charit's group and

 Our laboratory (Advanced

-Materials Laboratory or AML) is located in McClure 422 and has
+Materials Laboratory or AML) is located in McClure 422.
+The lab

 High Temperature Vacuum Furnace (up to 2000 degree C), Buehler Isomet 1000 cutting machine, high energy ball milling equipment (SPEX Mill 8000M), SPEX-2380 bench press,